korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 That's because our toString method printed out the Dog fields then made a call to super.toString(), which was Animal's toString method.
 We were also able to calculate the size of the dog, based on its weight.
-And we created constructors for Dog, that targeted more Dog-like features, and passed default values for Animal's more general fields.
+And we created constructors for Dog that targeted more Dog-like features, and passed default values for Animal's more general fields.

 Let's talk a little bit about the behavior of Animal and Dog next.